VUIIS/demo-singularity-matlab-fsl/README.md

 ### Postprocessing

-There isn't any postprocessing for this example, but any sort of non-matlab work needed after the matlab part is done could be performed here:
+There isn't any postprocessing for this example either, but there could be:
 `src/postprocessing.sh`.

 ### PDF creation